Beds & Comfort · Senior dogs

 The Dog's Bed Orthopaedic Memory Foam Bolster Bed

 A supportive memory foam bolster bed for senior dogs that like to curl up, lean against raised sides or rest their head while sleeping.
-The bolster design can feel secure and cosy, while the orthopedic foam gives more support than a basic soft cushion.
+The bolster design can feel secure and cosy, while the orthopaedic memory foam gives more structure than a basic soft cushion.

 - Use case